khaledElgohary/KORE_ASSIGNMENT/README.md

 # Approach and methodologies used
 ## Extraction and data conversion
 - First, a csv was manually created to copy and paste data from the provided pdf document, and data was split in rows and columns in the csv file based on the delimiter.
-I'm aware this could have been done in SSIS, but it in excel it was very simple to do.
+I'm aware this could have been done in SSIS, but in excel it was very simple to do.
 - After data was extracted, before attempting to do any data type conversions, there was a few columns that needed to have some their format changed.
-- Columns with format changing were have derived columns with their fixed formatting.
+- Columns with format changing have derived columns with their fixed formatting.
 ### Date Format
 - It was clear that there's some fields in the RegistrationDate and LastLoginDate column that had a different format than the others.
 - Most dates had the format YYYY-MM-DD, while a few had the format DD/MM/YYYY.